RBroden/meet-up-event-planner/README.md

 ## Running unit tests

 Type `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
 * [Event List Spec](https://github.com/philmerrell/meet-up-event-planner/blob/master/src/app/event-list/event-list.component.spec.ts) - This component's tests are what's know as "[shallow](https://angular.io/docs/ts/latest/guide/testing.html#!#shallow-component-test)" unit tests.
-Since we only want to test this component only, we are going to tell the angular compiler to ignore tags it doesn't recognize such as `<router-outlet>`.
+Shallow tests allow us to test a component's logic and its template.
+Since we only want to test this component, we are going to tell the angular compiler to ignore tags it doesn't recognize such as `<router-outlet>`.
 We accomplish this by adding `NO_ERRORS_SCHEMA` to the tesing module's `schemas` metadata.
 This greatly simplifies testing a component's template.
 The trade off is the angular compiler will not guard against misspelled and misused componets and directives.
-The tests for this component simply ensure the component can be created, display a certain message when the user is not logged in, display a welcome message when the user logs in and ensures the component gets a list of events to display.
+The particular tests for this component simply ensure the component can be created, display a certain message when the user is not logged in, display a welcome message when the user logs in and ensures the component gets a list of events to display.

 ## Running end-to-end tests